 The reaction of Suzanne Gillman, niece of Keith Gillman, on seeing her uncle's scupture for the first time on 19 July 2019 - 'Amazing'

-The story behind The Spirit of the Few Memorial
+The story behind The Spirit of the Few Monument

-The Memorial will represent the seven airmen of No. 32 Squadron who were famously photographed at RAF Hawkinge on 29th July 1940 and taken only a couple of hundred yards from where the Museum is now housed.
-The Memorial will see the airmen created in life-size and cast in bronze.
+The Monument will represent the seven airmen of No. 32 Squadron who were famously photographed at RAF Hawkinge on 29th July 1940 and taken only a couple of hundred yards from where the Museum is now housed.
+The Monument will see the airmen created in life-size and cast in bronze.

 The idea was thought up by Dave Brocklehurst MBE thirty odd years ago.
 For around twenty years we have had the three Gate Guardian Hurricanes on display as a centre piece in the Museum Grounds and every time Dave walks past, he has visualised the seven airmen in bronze in front, with the backdrop of these Hurricanes.
 So much so that ten years ago he did a pencil sketch of what he imagined it would look like!